-Section 4.04 of Revenue Procedure 2012-12 sets forth the minimum information required from organizations applying to become an IRS continuing education accrediting organization.
+Section 4.04 of Revenue Procedure 2012-12 (PDF) sets forth the minimum information required from organizations applying to become an IRS continuing education accrediting organization.
 According to that provision, applicants must provide the following:

 - Full name, mailing address, telephone number, and web address (URL) of the organization;